 If someone issues a lien on your medical debts and you haven’t received an adequate settlement offer, don’t panic; Injury Wallet has you covered.

-Injury Wallet will help you get the best rate possible on your medical lien funding, so you can take care of your medical lien and other bills now and fight your case to the end.
+Injury Wallet will help you get the best rate possible by connecting you with the best medical lien funding companies, so you can take care of your medical lien and other bills now and fight your case to the end.

 Nobody should have to accept a lowball settlement offer because they are facing a medical lien or other bills, and neither should you.
 With the help of Injury Wallet, you don’t have to.